cado-security/cloudgrep/README.md

                         Azure Account Name to Search -cn CONTAINER_NAME, --container-name CONTAINER_NAME
-                        Azure Container Name to Search -q QUERY, --query QUERY
+                        Azure Container Name to Search -gb GOOGLE_BUCKET, --google-bucket GOOGLE_BUCKET
+                        Google Cloud Bucket to Search -q QUERY, --query QUERY
                         Text to search for.
 Will be parsed as a Regex.
+E.g. example.com -v FILE, --file FILE  File containing a list of words or regular expressions to search for.
+One per line.
-E.g. example.com -p PREFIX, --prefix PREFIX
+  -p PREFIX, --prefix PREFIX
                         Optionally filter on the start of the Object name.
 E.g. logs/ -f FILENAME, --filename FILENAME